 About Learning Communities

 In accordance with Appalachian State University's coronavirus response, in-person meetings, trips, and events for our learning communities have been suspended indefinitely.
-Students, please check your email regularly for updates about events held virtually for the remainder of the Spring 2020 semester.
-If you have questions, please contact Megan Kasper (email@example.com).
+Students, please check your email regularly for updates about events held virtually for the Fall 2020 semester.
+If you have questions, please contact Megan Kasper (firstname.lastname@example.org).

 Residential Learning Communities (RLCs) at Appalachian State University provide students with a unique housing opportunity.
 Research shows that students who participate in a residential learning community have a higher GPA and enjoy a better college experience.
 One of the best ways to develop strong friendships and succeed in college is to join a residential learning community!

 Appalachian Community of Education Scholars (ACES)